-Winchester’s ubiquitous Power Point hunting bullet has been around since the 1960’s.
+Winchester’s ubiquitous Power Point hunting bullet has been around since the 1960s.
 It is a conventional cup and draw bullet; the lead interior is not bonded to the jacket.
 It derives its name from the exposed lead point which initiates expansion on impact.
-The Power Point is designed to expand fast which causes immediate and massive trauma to internal organs.
+The Power Point is designed to expand fast and cause immediate, massive trauma to internal organs.

 Great for Deer, but...

 The Power Point is first and foremost a deer bullet.
 Its rapid energy transfer is perfect for animals in this class where penetration is a secondary consideration but heavy internal damage and large exit wounds are preferred.
 It is also a bullet developed when standard cartridges such as the .30-06 and .30-30 were the most common hunting calibers.

 Bullets such as the Power Point work best at velocities between 1800 and 2600 feet per second, which is the .30-06’s traditional velocity envelope inside 300 yards with a 180 grain bullet.
 Many non-bonded bullets run into trouble when they hit heavy bone or thick muscle in large animals such as elk, especially when driven at magnum velocities.
 All too often, they break up under those circumstances and cause shallow, non-fatal wounds.
 The question is, should a hunter rely on the Power Point loaded in a magnum cartridge for large, tough animals?

 The rounds used for this test came in the standard silver Winchester box.
 All cartridges were clean and well-polished, with no outward defects noted.
 Winchester claims this 180 grain load is suitable for deer, elk, and moose.